b2p-ayman/sandbox/README.md

 ## Docker files

-**Note** before running any Docker command, please copy the *.env.dist* provided file to *.env* and feel free to adapt this file content to your host needs -)
+**Note:** before running any Docker command, please copy the *.env.dist* provided file to *.env* and feel free to adapt this file content to your host needs -)

+Symfony allows using a *.env.local*

 `.dockerignore` to avoid including some files in the Docker layers `docker-compose.yml` the main file to run all the services